-The compare function can be used to monitor the voltage on a channel while the MCU is in either wait or stop3 mode.
-The ADC interrupt will wake the MCU when the compare condition is met.
+The compare function can monitor the voltage on a channel while the MCU is in wait or stop3 mode.
+The ADC interrupt wakes the MCU when the compare condition is met.

-9.4.6 MCU Wait Mode Operation
+10.4.6 MCU Wait Mode Operation

-The WAIT instruction puts the MCU in a lower power-consumption standby mode from which recovery is very fast because the clock sources remain active.
+Wait mode is a lower power-consumption standby mode from which recovery is fast because the clock sources remain active.
 If a conversion is in progress when the MCU enters wait mode, it continues until completion.
 Conversions can be initiated while the MCU is in wait mode by means of the hardware trigger or if continuous conversions are enabled.

 The bus clock, bus clock divided by two, and ADACK are available as conversion clock sources while in wait mode.
-The use of ALTCLK as the conversion clock source in wait is dependent on the definition of ALTCLK for this MCU.
+The use of ALTCLK as the conversion clock source in wait is dependent on the definition of

+ALTCLK for this MCU.
 Consult the module introduction for information on ALTCLK specific to this MCU.